Don't forget to check them off!

 |Fall/September||In order to hold your space in your program of choice, you need to pay your admission deposit by May 15 (or by the date indicated in your acceptance letter).|

 |Winter/January||Your acceptance letter will indicate when/if an admission deposit is required.|

 |Summer/May||Your acceptance letter will indicate when/if an admission deposit is required.|

 Set up and check your Dal email account

-Your Dal email is where all official university information is sent, including details about orientation, residence, tuition fees, health plan, and more!
-Your profs will likely use it a fair bit for class info as well.
+Your Dal email is where all official university information is sent, including faculty details and events, emails from your professors, details about orientation, residence, tuition fees, health plan, and more.
 It is important that you use it and make sure you check it regularly!

 How to set-up your Dal email account:

 Your Dal ID begins with B00 and appears in the top right hand corner of your acceptance letter.
 It is the primary way we identify you as a student.

 Your Net ID is a unique username that you will use to login to Dalhousie’s online services.
 Allow one or two days for your admission deposit to be received and have your Dal ID number ready.
 This will allow you to activate your NetID.